 At Beacon we want to work with our patients, communities and staff as one team.
 This goes beyond the traditional relationship between GP and patient and much more towards a model where patients are actively involved in shaping their own health care and the services that we offer.

-We currently have two Patient Participation Groups (PPGs), one operating in Plympton and the other in Ivybridge.
-Each are made up of a number of patients that represent the overall community – helping us to understand what patients need and want from us.
+Our Patient Participation group is now running virtually across Plympton and Ivybridge , made up of a number of patients that represent the overall community – helping us to understand what patients need and want from us.

-We are always on the lookout for new members to join these groups, so if you think you can help make a difference then email email@example.com or firstname.lastname@example.org to register your interest.
+We are always on the lookout for new members to join these groups, so if you think you can help make a difference then email firstname.lastname@example.org to register your interest.

-Both PPG have given us a strong forum for discussion when setting priorities and shaping processes.
+Both PPGs have given us a strong forum for discussion when setting priorities and shaping processes.
 Here are just a few that have taken place in the last two years:

 Patient surveys and suggestion boxes